mahmoudparsian/data-warehousing/resources/OLAP_operations/OLAP_operations.md

 # OLAP Operations

+	DEF: a cube has 3 dimentions.

+	DEF: hypercube has at least 3 dimensions.

 	OLAP operations extract insights from the
 	data stored in multidimensional hypercubes.
 	These actions consist of the following:

 * Drill Down
 * Roll Up